 Figure 2.
-Fitting the growth model to growth curve data from three experiments with E. coli.
-(A-C) The top panels show the optical density (OD) of two strains growing in a monoculture (green lines for GFP labeled strain; red lines for RFP labeled strains) and a mixed culture (blue lines).
-Each of 30+ experimental replicates is represented by a separate line.
-(D-F) The bottom panels show the best model fit (solid black lines) for the growth curve data (markers, data corresponds to the curves in the top panels) of two strains (green and red) growing in monoculture.
-(A,D) Strain DH5α labeled with GFP, strain TG1 labeled with RFP.
+Fitting the growth model to data from three growth curve experiments with E. coli.
+Markers show the optical density (OD) of two strains growing separately in a monoculture in three experiments (green markers for GFP labeled strain; red markers for RFP labeled strains).
+Lines represent the best-fit model for each strain in each experiment.
+(A) Strain DH5α labeled with GFP, strain TG1 labeled with RFP.
 Experiment started by diluting stationary phase bacteria into fresh media, yielding a lag phase culture in which lag phase is longer for the green strain.
-(B,E) Strain DH5α labeled with GFP, strain TG1 labeled with RFP.
+(B) Strain DH5α labeled with GFP, strain TG1 labeled with RFP.
 Bacteria were pre-grown in fresh media for 4 hours before the experiment and then diluted into fresh media, such that there is no observable lag phase.
-(C,F) Strain JM109 labeled with GFP and, strain K12 MG1655-Δfnr labeled with RFP.
-Experimental conditions as described for (A,D).
+(C) Strain JM109 labeled with GFP and, strain K12 MG1655-Δfnr labeled with RFP, experimental conditions as described in (A).